danieljancar/sql-cheatsheet/README.md

 ## Data Manipulation Language (DML)
 > DML is a computer programming language used to retrieve, manipulate, and update data in a relational database.
 Examples of DML statements include SELECT, INSERT, UPDATE, and DELETE.
 These statements allow users to query the database for specific information, add new data to the database, change existing data, and delete unwanted data.
 DML is typically used in conjunction with Data Definition Language (DDL) statements, which are used to create and modify the structure of a database, such as creating tables and establishing relationships between them.
 ### INSERT
+The INSERT statement is used to insert new data into a table in the database.
+It allows the user to specify the columns and values of the new data being inserted.
 > This command is used to insert new data into a table
 ```sql
     INSERT INTO table_name (column1, column2, ...)
     VALUES (value1, value2, ...);
 ```
 ### UPDATE
+The UPDATE statement is used to modify existing data in a table.
+It allows the user to specify which columns and values to update and the condition to select which rows to update.
 > This command is used to update existing data in a table
 ```sql
     UPDATE table_name